Exotic Decays and Collider Signatures of pNGB Scalars in the $SU(5)/SO(5)$ Composite Higgs Model: Conclusion

 \section{Conclusion}

-Key unanswered questions that remain after the discovery of Higgs are about the Higgs' fundamental versus composite nature, its unprotected mass from high-scale quantum corrections, and the absence of a dynamical electroweak symmetry breaking (EWSB) mechanism in the SM.
-Composite Higgs models address these issues by introducing a TeV-scale strongly interacting sector where the Higgs emerges as a pseudo-Nambu Goldstone boson (pNGB) from spontaneous symmetry breaking.
+Key unanswered questions that remain after the discovery of Higgs are about the fundamental versus composite nature of Higgs, its unprotected mass from high-scale quantum corrections, and the absence of a dynamical electroweak symmetry breaking (EWSB) mechanism in the SM.
+Composite Higgs Models address these issues by introducing a TeV-scale strongly interacting sector where the Higgs emerges as a pseudo-Nambu-Goldstone boson (pNGB) from spontaneous symmetry breaking.
 In the non-minimal composite model based on $SU(5)/SO(5)$ framework, resembling the Georgi-Machacek model at low energies, features a rich scalar sector.
-The \emph{fermiophilic} and \emph{fermiophobic} decay channels for pNGBs are influenced by fermion embedding choices in $SU(5)/SU(5)$ representations.
+The fermiophilic and fermiophobic decay channels for pNGBs are influenced by fermion embedding choices in $SU(5)/SO(5)$ representations.

-Recent studies have examined the \emph{fermiophilic} and \emph{fermiophobic} scenarios, analyzing collider signatures and the LHC constraints under simplified assumptions with fixed compositeness scale $f$ and scalar masses.
-However, the compositeness scale $f$ (varied from 1–5 TeV) is intrinsically linked to fine-tuning, which depends on fermion representation choices.
-In this work, we have shown that the masses and mixings of pNGB scalars, as functions of $f$ and gauge-loop parameter $C_g$, have a key influence on the branching ratios of the pNGB scalars.
+Recent studies have examined the fermiophilic and fermiophobic scenarios, analyzing collider signatures and the LHC constraints under simplified assumptions with fixed compositeness scale \emph{f} and scalar masses.
+However, the compositeness scale \emph{f} (varied from $1–5$ TeV) is intrinsically linked to fine-tuning, which depends on the choice of representation for the fermions.
+In this work, we have shown that the masses and mixing of pNGB scalars, as functions of \emph{f} and gauge-loop parameter $C_g$, have a key influence on the branching ratios of the pNGB scalars.
 Unlike the prior works, this study incorporates mixing between gauge and mass eigenstates, deriving couplings in terms of the mixing angles, which influences the scalar phenomenology.